-Christmas is the most awaited time of the year, a time that families come together to celebrate with songs, sugar cookies, Santa, and of course, good ol’ fashioned sexism and stereotypes.
+Christmas is the most awaited time of the year, a time that families come together to celebrate with songs, sugar cookies, Santa, and of course, good ol’ fashioned stereotypes.

 ‘Tis the Season for Sexism